Bob Mayo walks up 167th Street like he owns it.

 I don’t know how many sleepless nights I personally saved New York from complete annihilation before getting up and going to school.
 Nobody does.
 I like it that way.

-He was wild-eyed with ghostly white flesh, and, to my 8-year-old-eyes, ancient.
+He was wild-eyed and ghostly, and, to my 8-year-old-eyes, ancient.
+But he moved fast.

-I see him still: tall, gaunt and deadly earnest, long legs carrying him along much faster than they should have been able to: down Sheridan Avenue and up McClellan Street with an open barber’s razor held high in his right hand.
+White barber’s coat flapping behind, long legs carrying him much faster than they should have been able to: down Sheridan Avenue and up McClellan Street, open-edged barber’s razor high in his right hand.
+A group of screaming boys losing ground ahead of him.

-Seconds before we were his tormentors, dancing stupidly in front of his window.
-Now our faces were contorted with fear, eyes wide and and ears pulled back as if by the wind.
+Moments before we were his tormentors, dancing crazily in front of his window, calling his name.
+Now, faces were contorted with fear, eyes wide and and ears pulled back as if by the wind, we ran for out lives.

-Today the same buildings, with their tongue-in-groove flooring, spacious sunken living rooms and Deco multi-colored tiles, along with the 20-minute commute on the D Train to Columbus Circle, are waiting to welcome a new migration of young families seeking sanctuary from Manhattan, this time not from the terrible old ghetto-like lower-east side, but from the new uber-fashionable lower-east side where restaurants are good and rents are bad.
+Today the same buildings, with their tongue-in-groove flooring, spacious sunken living rooms and multi-colored Deco tiles, along with the 20-minute commute on the D Train to Columbus Circle, are waiting to welcome a new migration of young families seeking sanctuary from Manhattan, this time not from the ghetto-like lower-east side, but from the new uber-fashionable lower-east side where restaurants are good and rents are bad.

-Unfortunately in both neighborhoods the sour pickles in huge wooden barrels are gone.
+In both neighborhoods the huge wooden barrels of sour pickles are gone.

-Besides playing hookey and going to Yankee Stadium (Bleachers, 50¢) this test of boyhood mettle and group sadism was the most exciting past-time in the neighborhood, a rite of passage and a truly dumb thing to do.
+Besides playing hookey and going to Yankee Stadium (Bleachers, 50¢, Reserve, $1.25) this test of boyhood mettle and group sadism was the most exciting past-time in the neighborhood, a rite of passage.
 How long could you wait before you ran?
 Who would wait the longest?

 The Barber was a mystery.
 What nightmares exploded in his brain from a tragic or malevolent past?
 Was he a refugee from a concentration camp with faded purple numbers on his forearm, or one of its guards—-a Nazi who had been interned in America and after the war, and, as the 40’s dragged into the 50’s, simply let go.

-Here amongst Bronx streets named for mostly useless Union generals, he found a little private war where for us every engagement ended with an egg cream, a long pretzel and an elevated heart rate.
+Here amongst Bronx streets named for useless Union generals, he found a little private war where, for us, every battle ended with an egg cream, a long pretzel and an elevated heart rate.